Talha1915/NZ-Car-Theft/README.md

 Only Roadbike and Utility were differentiators, rest of vehicle_type were same for both areas.

+#### 4. Create a scatter plot of population versus density, and change the size of the points based on the number of vehicles stolen in each region.
+I exported the data in CSV format and used excel to create visualization.
+I have attached the picture Obj3a_scatter plot for your reference.

+The visualization showed that Auckland had the largest population, density and highest number of vehicles were stolen from there.
+In Auckland that made sense because a lot of vehicles were present in small area which increased the chances of car theft, but Nelson was outlier and showed some interesting results.
+It had high density in fact second highest density, but number of vehicles stolen were very low.
+It helped me to devise that biggest driver for vehicle thefts was population rather than density.
+The rest of results were showing the expected trend that higher the density and population, higher would be the number of thefts.